Promoting Generalization for Exact Solvers via Adversarial Instance Augmentation: Introduction

-However, the generalization of learning-based solving models to out-of-distribution (OOD) scenarios remains a significant challenge for their real-world applications. \textbf{First, the solvers are often trained on a given dataset and need to process instances that vary widely in scales in real-world scenarios.} The learning-based solvers may process instances with much larger scales than the training instances in practice. \textbf{Second, the environment changes often perturb the instance structures.} For example, on staff scheduling problems, emergencies occur and present extra restrictions to the jobs.
-We thus need to consider extra kinds of constraints representing the restrictions that are not included in the previous MILP problems, leading to slight differences in the problem structures. \textbf{Third, acquiring or generating more data from other distributions or with larger scales may not be feasible due to information security/privacy concerns or high data acquisition costs} \cite{bengio2021machine, Sakuma2007AGA}.
-For example, in a company's daily job-shop scheduling problems, confidential business information, such as production capacity, can be estimated from the MILP instances.
-Thus, the company is likely to provide limited and anonymous training data to avoid privacy disclosure.
+However, generalizing learning-based solvers to out-of-distribution (OOD) instances presents significant challenges for real-world applications. \textbf{First, these solvers are typically trained on a specific dataset, yet they must handle instances of varying sizes.} The sizes of instances encountered in practice can be much larger than those in the training dataset. \textbf{Second, environmental changes frequently introduce perturbations to instance structures.} For instance, in staff scheduling problems, unexpected emergencies may arise, imposing additional constraints that were not considered in previous MILP formulations.
+Consequently, we must account for new types of constraints that reflect these restrictions, altering the problem structures. \textbf{Third, acquiring or generating additional instances from different distributions or of larger sizes may be impractical due to concerns about information security and privacy, as well as high data acquisition costs } \cite{bengio2021machine, Sakuma2007AGA}.
+In scenarios like job-shop scheduling within a company, sensitive business information---such as production capacity and costs---can be inferred from MILP instances.
+As a result, companies may only provide a limited number of anonymous training instances to mitigate the risk of privacy breaches.

-Existing work attempts to improve the generalization of learning-based solvers by generating instances from different distributions and then employing domain-randomization type approaches \cite{wang2023asp, geisler2021generalization}.
-These approaches have severe limitations when it comes to anonymous datasets, since no prior knowledge of the problem type to perform data generation algorithms.
-Therefore, this paper focuses on this restrictive practical setting where training data only comes from limited training domains, and acquiring a significant of new instances within a short time is intractable.
-Experiments in such a setting have demonstrated that the solving time could be much longer than traditional heuristics under distributional shifts, especially on larger-scale MILP instances, which hinders the applicability of neural solvers to real-world scenarios.